Home > European Destinations > Poland > Things to Do in Warsaw on a Layover: Top Sights in One Day

 A Long Layover in Warsaw - About My Trip to Warsaw

-My last two trips have had connecting flights at Warsaw Chopin International Airport.
+Lately I’ve been routing trips through Warsaw Chopin International Airport, and it’s become my go-to hub for exploring Europe and beyond.
 Being around 25% Polish, I’ve always wanted to visit the home country of my great-grandparents.
-So, I jumped at the chance to have a long layover in Warsaw, Poland, that allowed me to see quite a few of Warsaw’s main attractions.
+So, I jumped at the chance to have a long layover in Warsaw, that allowed me to see quite a few of Warsaw’s main attractions.
+I wanted to figure out how to spend a long layover in Warsaw, build a simple Warsaw layover itinerary, and highlight things to do in Warsaw on a layover.

 My itinerary took me from Chicago O’Hare International Airport to Warsaw Chopin International Airport.
 After arriving around 10:00 am, I had an entire day to explore Warsaw, as my next flight to Tel Aviv, Israel, didn’t leave until 11:50 pm.
-This page will show you how I spent around ten hours exploring Warsaw during a long layover.
+This page will show you how to spend a long layover in Warsaw with around ten hours to explore.
+If you’re looking for things to do in Warsaw on a layover, my route below hits the classics without rushing.

 LOT Polish Airlines 787 with LOT Business and LOT Premium Economy Cabins